Atelopus chiriquiensis: Conservation status

-This once locally abundant species has not been seen in Costa Rica since 1996 and is considered extinct in the country.
-It is also thought to have disappeared from Panama as there are no records since late 1990s.
-The decline was probably linked to chytridiomycosis.
-Habitat loss and introduced trout were also threats.
-The IUCN Red List now considers Atelopus chiriquiensis extinct.
+The species was once locally abundant, living near watercourses in Costa Rica and Panama, but is now thought to be extinct.
+The species has not been seen in Costa Rica since 1996, and there are no recorded sightings of it from Panama as since the late 1990s.
+The decline was probably linked to chytridiomycosis, habitat loss and introduced trout.
+After their 2019 assessment of the frog, the IUCN considers Atelopus chiriquiensis extinct.